 For more information contact our Advanced Learning Coordinator at email@example.com

 What is the difference between the Enrollment Application and Enrollment Forms?

 The Enrollment Application is the official form needed to facilitate the enrollment process and will be used to begin building a file for the student.
-The formal enrollment application is posted on MVMCS.org and physical hard copies are available at MVMCS.
-One form per child must be filled out and submitted either online or hand delivered.
+The formal enrollment application is posted on MVMCS.org.
+One form per child must be filled out and submitted online.
+Add link to Enrollment page

 The Enrollment Forms are for after the child is accepted to MVMCS.

 FYI: If you are currently “out-of-district” but enrolled at a school within the Steamboat Springs School District (SSSD) and accept a spot at MVMCS, you will lose your current district spot.
 You have to re-apply for a spot in SSSD should you choose to re-enter the district.
 But if an “in-district” student leaves SSSD to attend MVMCS and then chooses to re-enter SSSD, SSSD is required to accept the student & cannot deny enrollment since student is “in-district”.
 For the elementary schools, SSSD will not guarantee placement at Strawberry Park or Soda Creek but you will be granted a spot at one of them.

 Are siblings given priority in the Enrollment process?